 Some dogs are affected by progressive retinal atrophy as they get older, which results in poor night vision and eventual blindness.
 Such dogs tend to bark at night due to their inability to see.

 How to diagnose: An old dog experiencing poor night vision will be nervous at night, reluctant to go into dark rooms, and likely to bump into things in dim light.

 Is it serious: It’s a hereditary disease with no cure, but most of the affected dogs adapt easily to the gradual blindness.

-How to treat: As he loses his vision, help your dog easily navigate the house by keeping its layout consistent and ensuring your dog is on a leash whenever outside.
-Take extra care when walking a blind dog to keep him from injuring himself.
+How to help your dog: If you notice vision problems, you can help by not rearranging the furniture, putting gates at stairways, and providing more lighting for dark areas.
+As he loses his vision, help your dog easily navigate the house by keeping its layout consistent and ensuring your dog is on a leash whenever outside (take extra care when walking a blind dog to keep him from injuring himself).

 4. Urinary tract infection (UTI)